About the property

 This is an owner shared cabin; I may be there when it is not lent out and keep a permanent bureau and closet with my things.

 No land line, TV, or WIFI.
 Good cell reception.
 WIFI available at the library or in town at Pine Plains Platter.
 There is a suitcase of board games, puzzles, cards and plenty of mystery books.

+I am an artist (muralist and decorative painting) living in NYC.
 I had the opportunity to create the mural frieze honoring past librarians in the newly built Pine Plains Library on Main Street.

-Inez Foose purchased this cabin in 2001
+Inez Foose purchased this Cabin in 2001

 I acquired this cabin from it's original owner who grew up around these lakes in the summer.
 I was thrilled that it had never been 'upgraded'.
 I refurbished it while trying to keep true to a vintage 50's lake cabin.
 I still enjoy combing the local yard sales for items that belong to this venue.

 Lovely view of lake from front room and also thru the interior window while laying in bed.
 The sunrise over the lake can be glorious.
 In the spring and early summer, the frogs croaking and in the fall, geese honking serenade the otherwise quiet setting.

 Had a nice time at this really cool cabin.
 Spent most of the time by the lake relaxing.
 Can't wait to come back!

 Perfect getaway to rest, relax, and reconnect